-NDIS Reform is a division of the Department for Communities and Social Inclusion (DCSI).
+NDIS Reform is a division of the Department of Human Services.

 NDIS Reform leads the implementation of the National Disability Insurance Scheme (NDIS) in the State, as well as funding, contracting and quality monitoring of disability services provided by the non-government sector.